VictorMercado/Assembly/notes/midtermqs.md

 ### 2 Hex digits = 8 bits = 1 byte
 ### One GPR is 64 bits = 8 bytes
 ### rbx = 64 bit register

+What is the smallest (negative) integer in 64 bits using two's complement